stat4reg/DNNcausal/README.md

 keras::install_keras()
 ```

-For Mac users might have to run the following command in terminal:
+Mac users might have to run the following command in terminal:

 ```
 $ xcode-select --install